aerdman1/henryhowler/docs/Families/shared/henrys-in-the-cleveland-press-in-1967.md

 ---
-title: 'FIX ME: Henry’s in the Cleveland Press in 1967!'
+title: 'Article: Henry’s in the Cleveland Press in 1967!'
 date: '2017-01-03T05:00:00.000Z'
 deprecated: false
 hidden: false